PhantomCloak/nvim-config/README.md

 # nvim-config
 My C#/C++ NVIM Workflow

-It works on MacOS probably on Linux too for Windows there is few path related configs to port
+It works on MacOS probably on Linux too for Windows there are few path related configs to port

 ### How To Setup Unity and .Net Core LSP